Magical Tour to Nepal & Tibet: Everest Base Camp

 • Representative from Aarya Village Travel for arrival and departure assistance

-• An Experienced English Speaking Guide during sightseeing in Kathmandu
+• An Experienced English Speaking Guide throughout the trip.

 5. Government taxes & service charges: